insidecash/vk-phishing/README.md

 ## Configuration

-See in `config.yaml` not so many options
+See in `config.yaml` not so many options, everything is commented

 ### Good luck!